Turkey Cigars with Cranberry-Dijon Dipping Sauce

 - Cut the stack widthwise into four strips.
 Place 2 tablespoons turkey mixture along one long side of each strip; roll up tightly.
 Pinch edges to seal.
 Cut roll in half; place seam side down on an ungreased baking sheet.
 Repeat.
 Brush tops with butter; sprinkle with remaining walnuts.

 - Bake at 425° for 10-12 minutes or until golden brown.
 For dipping sauce, in a microwave, heat cranberry sauce until softened.
 Stir in mustard.
 Serve with appetizers.
 Freeze option: Freeze unbaked appetizers in freezer containers, separating layers with waxed paper.
 To use, bake as directed, increasing time as necessary until golden and heated through.
 Meanwhile, prepare dipping sauce as directed.

-Originally published as Turkey Cigars with Cranberry-Dijon Dipping Sauce in Country Woman October/November 2009, p31
+Originally published as Turkey Cigars with Cranberry Dijon Dipping Sauce in Country Woman October/November 2009